 For starters, never believe the data sheet.
 That’s marketing, not engineering.
 There is no amount of marketing copy that can ever overcome the fundamental laws of physics.
 So let’s pick this design apart, piece by piece… (yes, I’m gonna pick on Ubiquiti for a bit here, because their UniFi brand is often thrown about as a solution to all your wireless problems by people who don’t actually understand how wifi works – but these principles apply to any vendor – no vendor has a magic bullet, you still have to do the engineering)

-Caution: Math (or at least arithmetic) ahead.
+Caution: Math (or at least some basic arithmetic and some elementary statistics) ahead.
 Don’t say I didn’t warn you.
 Hope you paid attention in school.
+(If you’re still in school, pay attention: you will use this stuff in real life!)

 Error #1: AP Throughput